NiPe94/forecastFramework/README.md

 * General Information
 * How to: use it
 * How to: write a plugin for it
+    * Differences for the Java plugin
+    * Differences for the Scala plugin
 * Limitations

 ## General Information